MichaelWrana/mnndn-scripts-new/README.md

 This repository contains the experimental testbed used to collect and process website-fingerprinting (WF) traffic in Named Data Networking (NDN).
 It combines browser-driven webpage replay, Mini-NDN network emulation, an ANDaNA reimplementation, packet capture and trace conversion, and trace-level WF defense simulators.

-The code is a research artifact rather than a packaged application.
-Scripts are intended to be run from the directories shown below and several paths and dataset dimensions are configured directly in source files.

 ## What is included

 - Construction of a Mini-NDN topology from RocketFuel ISP data.